raechanel/reading-notes-02/class-03.md

 ## Control Flow wtih JavaScript

-`If...Else` statement checks a condition.
-If it resolves to be true the first code block is executed.
-If the condition resolves to be false the second code box is run instead.

-* Example: `if (score >= 50) {congratulate(; )} "congraulate" is what should be executed if the value is true. else { encourage ();} "encourage" is the code to be executed if the value is false`

 | Data Type | Purpose                                                  |
 | --------- | ------------                                             |
 | `string`  | Text                                                     |